Brydon13/ENSE-271/user-story-mapping-practice/readme.txt

 This folder contains material related to Lab 1, where we were asked to plan out our semester using Stories on Board.

+## Contents
+This folder contains screenshots of the USM and markdown card details we were required to experiement with.

 ## Extra Feature
 The extra feature I used was color coding the cards based on the recurrance of the task.